intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 ```

 ## 4.2 Use `bigdl-submit`
-For `spark-submit` users, BigDL provides a `bigdl-submit` script, you can find it in `${BIGDL_HOME}/scripts/bigdl-submit` and adjust the configurations according to your cluster settings.
+For Spark script users, BigDL provides a `bigdl-submit` script, you can find it in `${BIGDL_HOME}/scripts/bigdl-submit` and adjust the configurations according to your cluster settings.
 ```bash
 # bigdl-submit script
 spark-submit \